jacogr/sample-polkadotjs-typegen/README.md

 ✨  Done in 4.04s.
 ```

-Now if we check the actual output agains the source via `yarn lint`, we would see that valid output has been generated -
+Now if we check the actual output against the source via `yarn lint`, we would see that valid output has been generated -

 ```
 > yarn lint